kaloyanpepelyashki/kaloyanpepelyashki/README.md

 (not havig a profile pic is on purpose.
 I want to keep this cool character)
 ##### I am a full-stack software developer

-Greetings from Aarhus, Denmark—the city of smiles!
-As a full-stack developer passionate about web and software development, I enjoy transforming complex challenges into sleek, reliable, robust, and easy-to-use solutions.
-I am currently advancing my skills, pursuing a bachelor's degree in Web Development at EASV, Denmark.
-On my journey to get certified!
-Furthermore, professionally, I am assisting the innovative team at Ebits Aps as a full-stack developer, developing an AI-automated content creation pipeline.
-The project aims to assist the talented marketers at Ebits, to generate content on demand, with the mighty power of OpenAI APIs, LangChain, and a video generative model.
-Additionally, I am collaborating with the amazing team of Kazboo as a back-end engineer consultant, helping them document, optimise and migrate a monstrous .Net codebase.
+Greetings from Aarhus, Denmark — the city of smiles!
+I’m Kaloyan, a passionate software developer with a Bachelor’s degree from EASV.
+I'm deeply into STEM — fascinated by science, technology, engineering, and maths — and driven by a constant need to learn, build, and improve.
+I love expanding my digital skillset, working on personal projects, and exploring new technologies.
+Currently, I’m diving into Python, creating simple console and desktop apps, and gradually stepping into the world of machine learning.
+I like to keep myself busy - In my free time, you’ll often find me building something, solving algorithms, tackling coding challenges, or exploring the beautiful patterns of mathematics.
+My technology stack is diverce - .Net is my y go-to for serious, scalable, and resilient projects, JavaScript / TypeScript — Perfect for lightweight scripts and web apps and Python — My Swiss army knife for automation, CLI tools, and any experiments in general

 ###### Technology
-- :computer: **Software Development**: JavaScript/TypeScript, C#, PHP, GoLang, Dart, SQL (DDL, DML, DQL etc.)
+- :computer: **Software Development**: JavaScript/TypeScript, C#, Python, PHP, GoLang, Dart, SQL (DDL, DML, DQL etc.)
 - :dvd:**Development Frameworks**: React.js, Flutter, .Net
 - :floppy_disk:**Database Management**: Supabase, MySQL, PGSql, Firebase, MongoDB